FazeNCode/my-notes/Containers/Docker/Tasks/WebSecurity.md

-First step: This will download the images to your linux machine by pulling it from docker hub. use the [docker images] command to view the downlaoded images
+First step: This will download the images to your linux machine by pulling it from docker hub.

 ```
 docker pull bkimminich/juice-shop